Coaches by other makers

 M.L.Harrison 2020 © All rights reserved.

-For purposes of comparison, and to supplement information available elsewhere from other writers, we comment briefly here on some features of coaches offered by Milbro's competitors and successors, and hope to enlarge material on this later (adding comments on Bond's, Douglass, R Models, Exley, Jubb, Leeds, W & H, Windsor Models, etc.).
+For purposes of comparison, and to supplement information available elsewhere from other writers, we comment briefly here on some features of coaches offered by Milbro's competitors and successors, and hope to enlarge material on this as information and time permit.
+At time of writing (late 2024) we have reasonable coverage of Exley, partly thanks to help from specific enthusiasts, and what I hope may be useful comments on a few other makers (including W & H, Douglass Models, and Bond's).
 There is also one example of a coach that is by an expert UK modeller who was not a commercial maker (Geoffrey Pember).
 This is included to show the use of bakelite, to complement LMC pictures of rolling stock made with this material.
 I need to add that for this section I am sometimes very dependent on information offered by other enthusiasts that I know, given the many limitations in my knowledge (and the need to rely on verification of the makers through people who have offered key photos).

 Bond's